kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+### Day 73: May 13, 2020

+**Today's Progress**: I worked on my secret project.
+I made my final touches and I t can say that I am done with this project.
+Tomorrow I will be working on a brand new project (I hope)

+**Thoughts**: Tomorow I will start working in the mornings to see if I can be more productive I'm lacking motivation to work efficiently in the afternoons.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/nemo-frontend-kaio-rosa/commit/2cb5fb9357a78c4be49b724ba9a55828f9f788d4)

+---

 ### Day 72: May 12, 2020

 **Today's Progress**: I worked on my secret project.
 I added the template for all the other components and now I need to work on styling them.
 I also need to create a img folder to store all the imgs locally.